conda/conda/docs/source/build.rst

     - ``<build prefix>/lib``

+All of the above environment variables are also set during the test process, except with the test prefix instead of the build prefix everywhere.

 Note that build.sh is run with ``bash -x -e`` (the ``-x`` makes it echos each command that is run, and the ``-e`` makes it exit whenever a command in the script returns nonzero exit status).
 You can revert this in the script if you need to by using the ``set`` command.

 .. _build-envs: